lqueryvg/ansible-tabinv/README.md

 ## Using `tabinv.py` from an inventory directory

-Instead of specifying a single inventory file or script with the `ansible -i` you can point it at a directory, in which it will discover inventory files and scripts.
+Instead of specifying a single inventory file or script with `ansible -i` you can point it at a directory, where it will discover inventory files and scripts.
-If you want `tabinv.py` to live in such a directory, note that `tabinv.txt` must go in the same directory and you you must tell Ansible to ignore this file.
+If you want `tabinv.py` to live in such a directory, note that `tabinv.txt` must go in the same directory and you must therefore tell Ansible to ignore this file.
 One way to do this would be to put the the following in `~/.ansible.cfg`:

 ```